After a 4 year campaign we're thrilled to announce Titanic Memorial Lighthouse will, at last, be restored!

 In a unanimous 46-0 vote, Community Board 1 approved an immediate in-situ restoration of Titanic Memorial Lighthouse.

-We invite individual donors, benefactors and corporate sponsors to join our project.
+Individual donors, benefactors and corporate sponsors are invited to join our campaign.

 MISSION & VISION